British Origins

 The Shill-Bartholomew family

 Before coming to Canada, the family lived in London, Middlesex and the towns of Melton, Bredfield, and Felixstowe, in Suffolk.
-Daughters Cara and Anne Shill and Ellen Shill Waddell tell the story of how they lived before coming to Canada.
+Daughters Cara and Anne Shill and Ellen Shill Waddell tell the story of their life in England before coming to Canada.

 English Ancestry